zheminzhou/pHierCC/README.rst

 HierCC inputs
 -------------

 HierCC runs in two modes.
 'Development mode' builds multi-level clusters from scratch, whilst 'Production mode' assigns cluster designations for new-coming genomes incrementally, without changing the cluster assignments of any existing genome.
-You can find technical details in the appendex of the `bioRxiv preprint <https://doi.org/10.1101/2020.11.25.397539>`_.
+You can find technical details in the Supplementary Text of the `bioRxiv preprint <https://doi.org/10.1101/2020.11.25.397539>`_.

 - 'Development mode' requires only allelic profiles of cgMLST STs, in either plain text or GZIP format.
 You can find additional examples of the allelic profiles in https://pubmlst.org/data.
 - 'Production mode' (-a) requires two input files.
 On top of the allelic profile file, this mode also requires a file (<prefix>.npz) consisting a pre-existing multi-level assignment.
 This NPZ file is part of the output of HierCC (see below).